Get the Most Out of AP

 These short, searchable videos, created by AP teachers from across the country, cover the content and skills you’re studying in class.
 Watch them in AP Classroom anytime, from any device with internet access.

-AP comes with digital tools to help you build college knowledge and skills all year long.
+AP provides digital tools to help you build college-level skills.

 Your teacher can assign these questions that check your understanding to give you immediate feedback on any misunderstandings.